Luckykandpal021/Luckykandpal021/README.md

 - 👋 Hi, I’m @Luckykandpal021
 - 👀 I’m interested in Web devlopment , App development & more
-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently learning Android and Swift UI
-- 💞️ I’m looking to collaborate on Javascript
+- 💞️ I’m looking to collaborate on Mobile Based Projects
 - 📫 How to reach me (luckykandpal059@gmail.com)

 <!---